lpoirot/MEEN-432-Spring-2024/Project2/P2_README.md

 The rotate function was used in your script but it was not added to the submission so it did not run the simulation properly.
 I assume you have the function and forgot to submit it.
 For Week 2, start developing a lateral dynamic model of a vehicle that contains subsystems that are listed in the Week 2 document.

 # Project 2 Week 2 Update
+Instructions for running:
-Begin by downloading all files in the project 2 folder.
+1. Begin by downloading all files in the project 2 folder.
-Run the initialization file "init" first.
+2. Run the initialization file "init" first.
-After, run the file labeled "P2_Week2_Update"
+3. After, run the file labeled "P2_Week2_Update".
-After entering the number of desired laps, the code will produce the car's speed while its driving by plotting it.
+4. After entering the number of desired laps, the code will produce the car's speed while its driving by plotting it.

 Work done:
-Imported the Simulink demo file including the driver model, the lateral dynamics model, and transformation/rotation subsystems.
+1. Imported the Simulink demo file including the driver model, the lateral dynamics model, and transformation/rotation subsystems.
-Defined the tloops function and the raceStat.m file.
+2. Defined the tloops function in the raceStat.m file.
-Adjusted parameter to ensure the car remains on the track.
+3. Adjusted parameter to ensure the car remains on the track (delta equation).
-Adjusted parameters to ensure fastest lap time.
+4. Adjusted parameters to ensure fastest lap time (delta equation and sped up the car on straight aways and slowed it down on curves).
+5. Integrated the Simulink file with the P2 week 1 code to plot the results to visually display the model.
+6. Added in prompts and an input feature for the user.